-We’re coining Bristol as a ‘Little London’ thanks to its wealth of cool bars, its established art scene, modern boutiques and great restaurants – check out the recently opened Woky Ko, from MasterChef finalist Larkin Cen – there’s even a Harvey Nichols if you really need your shopping fix outside of London.
+We’re coining Bristol as a ‘Little London’ thanks to its wealth of cool bars, its established art scene, modern boutiques and great restaurants – check out Woky Ko, from MasterChef finalist Larkin Cen – there’s even a Harvey Nichols if you really need your shopping fix outside of London.

 For a banging roast or the best steak in the city head to The Ox on Corn Street or take a street art tour that starts off with one of Bristol’s most famous modern art exports, Banksy and his Well-Hung Lover, painted on a former sexual health clinic on Park Street – how very Banksy.

 If you’d rather relax than traipse the streets, there’s the charming Bristol Lido that’s been given a modern makeover (it actually dates back to 1849).
-They don’t just offer a cooling dip from the city’s summer heat, but a restaurant, unusual ice cream selection, sauna, steam and spa.
+It don’t just offer a cooling dip from the city’s summer heat, but a restaurant, unusual ice cream selection, sauna, steam and spa.

 Where to stay: Book into the gorgeous Bristol Harbour Hotel to bed down in the grand surroundings of an old banking building in the city’s historic centre.
 The punchy interiors are an Instagrammer’s dream, from the print clashing bar (which serves up some of the city’s best cocktails FYI) to the jewel-toned bedrooms, some of which come with free-standing baths.